Software and Artificial Intelligence (AI) have changed our lives.

 Trend trader David Druz has long championed robustness in trading systems.
 He dismisses trades of short-term traders who fight for quick hitting, arbitrage-style profits as pure noise.
 Traders who focus on short-term trading often miss the longer-term trends–those trends where long-term trend following often bags its biggest opportunities.
 To wait like that, you need complete faith in your trading system.
 Barbara Dixon warns:

 “Contemporary databases, software, and hardware allow system developers to test thousands of ideas almost instantaneously.
 I caution these people about the perils of curve fitting.
 I urge them to remember one of their primary goals is to achieve discipline, which will enable them to earn profits.
 With so many great tools, it’s easy to change or modify a system and to develop indicators rather than rules, but is it always wise?”

-It is easy to get caught up in the computer program hype.
+It is easy to get caught up in the AI hype.
 Advertisements run nonstop everywhere promising instant riches.
 Fancy charting software will make you feel like Master of the Universe, but that is false security.
 When describing his early trading successes, John W. Henry made clear it was philosophy, not technology:

 “In those days, there were no personal computers beyond the Apple.
 There were few, if any, flexible software packages available.
 These machines, far from being the ubiquitous tool seen everywhere in the world of finance and the world at large today, were the province of computer nerds…I set out to design a system for trading commodities.
 But things changed quickly and radically as soon as I started trading.
 My trading program, however, did not change at all.
 As I said, it hasn’t changed even to this day.”